The West Highland Way – not an Absinthe in sight

 It was after about 7 miles that it occurred to me that some training might have been a good idea.
 Apparently at some point I’ve had my hip joints replaced by some battered rusty hinges and the soles of my feet tenderised like a fine fillet steak.
 The last 5 miles were tough, but we made it.
 We’ve got a 19 miler one day – I can’t wait!

 Bridie McTavish, the ginger guest house operative and part time girder thrower, was very welcoming and even made us tea and biscuits.
 When I enquired about a packed lunch for tomorrow she told me it would be cheaper to pop to the Spar across the road and get our own.
-Maybe she’s one of your Caledonian cousins Mr W, although she didn’t ask if I had a voucher.
+I’m not one for stereotypes, but she was Scottish, after all.

 More to follow tomorrow, signal and wifi willing.

 Day Two (14 miles) – Rain, routes and broken routers

 We woke to heavy rain and despair…